onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

-Please execute this transaction as the administrator, indicating both the receiving account addresses, which usually do not differ in the local environment, and the token amounts:
+Please execute this transaction as the administrator, indicating both the receiving account addresses (which usually do not differ in the local environment), and the token amounts:

 ```console
 flow transactions send transactions/tx_02_MintTokens.cdc "0x01cf0e2f2f715450" "0x179b6b1cb6755e31" 30.0 150.0 --signer emulator-account